 Concordat for Engaging the Public with Research

 Research Councils UK has signed a Concordat which aims to create a greater focus and help embed public engagement with research in universities and research institutes.
 It is a single statement of expectations and responsibilities of research funders in the UK regarding public engagement.
+Questions pertaining to institutional support for public engagement with research now form part of the non-financial component of the RCUK Assurance process.

 Public Engagement as a Pathway to Impact